 About Block Masters

-Block Masters is multialgo, multicoin, autoexchange pool that doesn’t require registration and offers more than 20 algorithms.
-Although, the payouts can be issued in different cryptocurrencies, our profit switch implementation will select the payout in BTC - which is also guaranteed way to get paid by pool in case the payouts in other cryptocurrencies are delayed.
+Block Masters is a multialgo, multicoin, autoexchange pool that doesn’t require registration and offers more than 20 algorithms.
+Although the payouts can be issued in different cryptocurrencies, our profit switch implementation will select the payout in BTC - which is also guaranteed way to get paid by the pool in case the payouts in other cryptocurrencies are delayed.
 All BTC payouts are automatic and issued every 5 hours for balances above 0.005 BTC and every Sunday for balances above 0.0005 BTC.

 The fee for mining on Block Masters is 0.25%.

 We have introduced profit switch in one of our previous tutorials.
 It is a function that is managed remotely from your minerstat dashboard.
 So to use it, you will need to register a new account at minerstat and set up minerstat software on any of your mining devices.
 We offer mining OS if you prefer Linux, Windows node if you prefer Windows and ASIC node for ASIC owners.

 If you need help in setting everything up, you can check our tutorial on how to start with minerstat.

 When you have all software ready and working, your first step is the address editor.

 Address editor is your pools and wallets address book.
 So along with other pools already defined, you need to define Block Masters addresses for algorithms you want to mine.

 We suggest you use tags that will help you easily distinguish between Block Masters addresses and other addresses.
 For example,

 BM-LYRA2Z for Lyra2Z Block Masters address.